Global Entrepreneurship & Innovation:

 In this program, the UPEACE Centre for Executive Education is partnering with Western Washington University and WWU’s IDEA Institute.
 The IDEA Institute promotes multi-purpose, interdisciplinary entrepreneurship and innovation.
-Any student from any college can receive a minor in entrepreneurship and combine it with the focus of their studies.
 At the IDEA Institute, entrepreneurship is for everyone.

 Dr. Art Sherwood, Western Washington University: Art imagines a world where everyone is empowered to make change happen.
 His work to pursue this includes holding the David Cole Professor of Entrepreneurship chair at Western Washington University in Bellingham and directing WWU’s IDEA Institute where he teaches and leads the university’s entrepreneurship and innovation programming.
 As a professor, he researches inclusive entrepreneurship and innovation ecosystems and teaches how people can cooperate to address our world’s challenges and seize opportunities.
 Art is an experienced entrepreneur having recently launched innovate68.com, a global education and learning company building on his 25+ years of experience that includes being a member-owner of CDS Consulting Co-op, deep engagement with the local food movement in the US where he co-founded the Local Growers Guild farmer marketing cooperative and co-owned an organic farm as well as eye-opening stints at Pfizer Pharmaceuticals and the US Army National Guard.